Parián (Manila): Name

+According to historian Resil Mojares, the Philippine Spanish term parián is derived from Cebuano parian ("market", "bazaar", or "an open space for trading"), from the root word pari-pari, meaning "to barter" or "to trade".
+It originally referred to a market on an estuary in Cebu City where goods from trading ships were unloaded and sold.

+The term parian is recorded in both Cebuano and Tagalog in early Spanish dictionaries, all with the meaning of "market or plaza where various things are sold or bought."

 Current structures

 The modern areas of Liwasang Bonifacio and Arroceros Forest Park in the Ermita district occupy the areas once known as Parián.
 Part of the land of the former Parián is now occupied by the Manila Metropolitan Theater.